 A CSV (comma-separated values) file is any file containing text that is separated with a comma, but can also be a file separated with any other character.
 A CSV file can be opened in any program, however, for most users, a CSV file is best viewed through a spreadsheet program, such as Microsoft Excel, OpenOffice Calc, or Google Docs.

-Tip: If you do not have a spreadsheet program installed on your computer, consider using an online spreadsheet such as Google Docs or another free spreadsheet program.
+If you do not have a spreadsheet program installed on your computer, consider using an online spreadsheet.
+For available options, see: Where can I get a free spreadsheet program?

-If Microsoft Excel has been installed on the computer, by default CSV files should open automatically in Excel when the file is double-clicked.
+If Microsoft Excel is installed on the computer, by default CSV files should open automatically in Excel when the file is double-clicked.
 If you are getting an Open With prompt when opening the CSV file, choose Microsoft Excel from the available programs to open the file.

 Alternatively, you can open Microsoft Excel and in the menu bar, select File, Open, and select the CSV file.
 If the file is not listed, make sure to change the file type to be opened to Text Files (*.prn, *.txt, *.csv).

-If after opening the CSV file, the text is all in a single column (instead of being separated at each comma into individual columns), open the file in Microsoft Excel.
-Use the Text Import Wizard, which will prompt you to specify how you want the text separated.
+If, after opening the CSV file, the text is a single column (instead of separated by the commas), open the file in Microsoft Excel.
+Use the Text Import Wizard, which prompts you to specify how you want the text separated.
 Choose the Delimited option, then on the next screen, choose the Comma option.
 The text will be separated at each comma and placed in individual columns.